tlkh/ai-lab/INSTRUCTIONS.md

 This page will give a brief walkthrough on using this image.

-To begin, please pull the latest version of the image with:
+To begin **please make sure you have the [pre-requisites](#pre-requisites) already configured on your system**.
+Then, pull the latest version of the image with:

 ```bash
 docker pull nvaitc/ai-lab:latest